CalumRaine/Grain/README.md

 * Statements are terminated by a newline.
 * Comments initiated with a semicolon `;`.
 All remaining text on that line is ignored by the interpreter
 * `Grain` is case sensitive.
 All commands are lowercase.
+* The `exit` command will immediately quit from anywhere in the script.

 ### Output: `print`